lanl/Quantum-Volume-in-Practice/README.md

 The directory `raw_QASM_uncompiled_QV_circuits/` contains the raw uncompiled Quantum Volume circuits, represented as QASM files.

+The scripts `transpile_QV_circuits_to_IBMQ_connected_subgraphs.py` and `transpile_QV_circuits_to_ionq_gateset.py` transform the uncompiled QV circuits to the gatesets and connectivities of IBMQ and IonQ devices.
+Importantly, these scripts save the circuits as QASM files which can then be submitted to the different backends (which may involve other software or circuit representations).

 ## Copyright Notice:
 © 2022.
 Triad National Security, LLC.
 All rights reserved.
 This program was produced under U.S. Government contract 89233218CNA000001 for Los Alamos